-MA Qualifying Examination in Professional Writing
+MA Qualifying Examination in TESL

-The Qualifying Examination for the MA in English with an option in Professional Writing is a five-hour exam that is administered on a single day.
-It is given each September and February, on the fifth Saturday of the semester.
-Students must submit a signed Notice of Intent to take the examination by the end of the second week of classes.
-No exams are offered during the summer, and students must take the exams on the Stillwater campus.
+MA students in TESL take one five-hour qualifying examination that is administered on a single day.
+It is given each September and February on the fifth Saturday of the semester.
+Students must submit a signed Notice of Intent to take the examination by the end of the second week of classes and must take the exams on the Stillwater campus.
+No exams are offered during the summer.

-Prerequisites: Before taking the MA Qualifying Examination, students must:
+Prerequisites: In order to take the MA Qualifying Examination, students must:

-- have fulfilled the languagerequirement. - have a grade point average of at least 3.0 on all graduate work taken beyond the baccalaureate degree.
-All courses carrying graduate credit, including transfer hours on the approved plan of study, will be calculated in this grade point average. - have an approved plan of study on file with the GraduateCollege - submit a Notice of Intent to Take Qualifying Examinations form to the English Graduate Office by the end of the second week of classes.
+- have fulfilled the language requirement. - have a grade point average of at least 3.0 on all graduate work taken beyond the baccalaureate degree.
+Grades received for courses used to satisfythe language requirement are not included in computing the minimum grade point average.
+All courses carrying graduate credit, including transfer hours on the approved plan of study, will be calculated in this grade point average. - have an approved plan of study on file with the Graduate College. - submit an "Intent to Take Qualifying Examination" form to the English Graduate Office by the end of the second week of classes.